zcash/zips/zip-XXXX.rst

 In exchange, the principal developer is granted an indefinite dev fee allocation and a wide remit to pursue longer-term research relevant to Zcash, as well as a voice on the board of the Foundation.
+The principal developer will not be subject to semi-annual review, though it will submit the same plans required of other recipients.
+The principal developer will only be recommended for removal by the Foundation in extraordinary circumstances, including reneging on the above guarantees or extreme negligence.

 Minimum viable Foundation
 -------------------------